Haloegen/code-institute-project/README.md

 ### Unfixed Bugs
 - the ability to create a project without a category
+- html error for the sign up page
 - The lack of form validation on the form expenses particularly the categories

 ## Deployment